Muriel-Salvan/AutoTest/README.md

 This is useful to later look at the screenshots to detect black faces, neck gaps, missing meshes, missing textures etc...
 Screenshots are taken in the usual game directory, the same way they are taken with the `PrintScreen` key.

-The test names used by this suite have the following format: `esp_name/decimal_form_id`.
+The test names used by this suite have the following format: `esp_name/form_id`.
+The `form_id` part can be given either directly as decimal, or hexadecimal (in this case it is prefixed with `0x`).
-For example: `skyrim.esm/78433` for the NPC named Beirand in Skyrim Special Edition.
+For example: `skyrim.esm/78433` or `skyrim.esm/0x00013261` for the NPC named Beirand in Skyrim Special Edition.

 A test run will:
 1. Put the player in god mode (as some NPCs can be hostile or knock the Player).
 2. Disable Combat AI, so that NPCs should not attack player.
 3. Disable Non-combat AI, so that NPCs should not initiate actions.
-4. Teleport the player to the test cell `AutoTest_TestHall`
+4. Teleport the player to the test cell `AutoTest_TestHall`.
-5. Summon a copy of the NPC to be tested in front of him, without any inventory,
+5. Summon a copy of the NPC to be tested in front of him, without any inventory.
 6. Take a screenshot.

 Example of Run file for this test, in `SKSE\Plugins\StorageUtilData\AutoTest_NPCs_Run.json`: